 Broder is a founding and charter member of the UGA Teaching Academy and serves as executive committee chair.
 In addition, he serves a director and audit committee chair of the UGA Research Foundation (since 2006).
 He also served as trustee and treasurer of the UGA Real Estate Foundation (2007- 2015).
 He served as chair of the Agricultural Interactive Distance Education Alliance Board of Directors and the Great Plains Interactive Distance Education Alliance Cabinet.

-Broder received his B.S.A. in agricultural economics from UGA and his master's and Ph.D. in agricultural economics from Michigan State University.
-Broder’s family emigrated from Switzerland to operate a dairy farm in Stockbridge, Georgia.
+Broder received his bachelor's degree in agricultural economics from UGA and his master's degree and doctorate in agricultural economics from Michigan State University.
+Broder’s family emigrated from Switzerland to operate a dairy farm in Stockbridge, Ga.
 He is one of eight children, seven of whom graduated from the UGA and six from the College of Agricultural and Environmental Sciences.

 Ph.D. in Agricultural Economics from Michigan State University, 1977

 M.S. in Agricultural Economics from Michigan State University, 1973